Leroy Edwin Froom - 1890 – 1974

 “. .
 It is a grave mistake on the part of those who are children of God to seek to bridge the gulf that separates the children of light from the children of darkness by yielding principle, by compromising the truth” - Review & Herald, July 24, 1894

 There is a book titled, “Truth Triumphant”, written by Adventist theologian Dr. B.G.
 Wilkinson.
-This book is an exhaustive study of the history of God's Church in the wilderness and contained statements against the Catholic Church.
+This book is an exhaustive study of the history of God's Church in the wilderness and it contains statements against the Catholic Church based on history.
 Leroy Froom was angry about the book and ordered the destruction of the offset press plates so the book could not be reprinted.
 Wilkinson was 80 years of age at this point and could not afford to have the plates made again.
 Why would an Adventist do such a thing?
 Something is very wrong here.
 Thankfully, you can find this book in reprint nowadays, or in pdf form on the internet and judge for yourself.
 We have included it in our drop down menu under "Books".

 There are testimonies floating out there about the real history of Leroy Froom.
 That of him, being a Catholic or Jesuit plant in our church.
 We are not selling that theory here, but brothers and sisters, we need to be very wise and skeptical in what takes place these days.
 Our church has had a blanket pulled over the eyes of it’s people.
 And we don’t even know it!